 Budgetary changes are summed up after each side letter.
-Once the total amount of modifications reaches 15% of the total budget, any further modification (independent of its size) to the Twinning budget should be done via an addendum to the Twinning Contract, including full approval of all the signatories of the contract and approval by AO (ENPI decentralised management and IPA under EDIS) or by Commission / EAR (ENPI centralised management and IPA before EDIS).
+Once the total amount of modifications reaches 15% of the total budget, any further modification (independent of its size) to the Twinning budget should be done via an addendum to the Twinning Contract, including full approval of all the signatories of the initial Twinning contract and approval by AO (ENPI decentralised management and IPA after conferral of management power without ex ante control) or by Commission (ENPI and IPA under centralised management and IPA under decentralised management with ex ante control).
+After such an addendum, budgetary changes can again be introduced through side letters, until the total amount of the further modifications reaches 15% of the total budget.